hannwern/RPL-ARI-docker/README.md

 ## What's in the container

 ROS and little else.
 I made sure there's also a text editor (nano/vim) and git.
 Things you should install yourself via `apt`.

 If you run a sudo command, the password is `passwd`.
 If you find yourself in the root user for some reason, the password is `root`.

-## What's missing?

-Graphics only work with X11 and if you have Wayland the comands break.
-If you get an error with something related to `/tmp/.X11`, talk to me.
+EDIT: I removed the need for a password for sudo commands.